 Frequently Asked Questions

-Kefir surpasses yogurt in probiotic richness, boasting up to 61 diverse microbe strains.
+Kefir surpasses yogurt in probiotic richness for real, boasting up to 61 diverse microbe strains.
 Utilizing distinctive microbial clusters known as kefir grains, individuals expertly ferment milk for this unparalleled probiotic source.

 Other Resources